Designed by Paul Smith 2006. This website is copyrighted by law.

 Day 5 - AM birding out of Bom Jesus, then transfer to Porto Alegro.

-Day 6 - Early AM birding in nearby forest before late morning flight to Uruguaiana.
+Day 6 - Early AM birding in nearby forest before midday flight to Uruguaiana.
 Cross into Argentina and bird en route to Mercedes.

 Day 7 - Full days birding in the Iberá marshes.